 The service menu on Samsung TVs lets you access areas designed for TV engineers.

-You have to tread carefully here, but there are some options here that you should change if your TV is either auto-dimming too much or if you cannot get the backlight brightness to change at all where you adjust it in the regular menu.
+You have to tread carefully here, but there are some options here that you should change if your TV is auto-dimming too much or you cannot get the backlight brightness to change when you adjust it in the regular menu.

 To access the Samsung TV service menu: